gilbox/css-bliss/README.md

 # Namespacing

-I don't like how it negatively effects readability, but if one needs to namespace, prepend a lowercase two or three letter abbreviation.
+I don't like how it negatively effects readability, but if we need to namespace, prepend a lowercase two or three letter abbreviation.

     .ns-MyModule {
       ...